e1ha/Pomodoro-Webapp/admin/meetings/standup-meetings/finals/wednesday.md

 # Standup Notes

-_Daily Updates for Weekly Sprint - Thursday, 03/11/2021_
+_Daily Updates for Weekly Sprint - Wednesday, 03/17/2021_

 ## <span style="color: red;">Farheen A.</span>

 ### What did you work on yesterday?

-- attended lecture
+- did not work on anything

 ### What are your blockers?

-- none
+- some videos are too long and need to be cut

 ### What will you work on today?

-- check in with miguel to make sure testing is complete
+- worked on editing public and private video.
+Stiching and putting them together

 ### How close are we to hitting our sprint goals?

-- done
+- will be done by tomorrow

 ## <span style="color: red;">Uposhanto B.</span>